JanNeuendorf/zipurat/format.md

   - A list of paths in the order of the previous list, giving the mapping of which path is stored at which index.
   - A list of paths that are empty directories

+### Finding the index

+Next, we store the length of the compressed and encrypted index.
+This information is always at a fixed position (starting 16 bytes from the end).
+When using sftp, the index in the file is usually tracked locally and used to make read-calls at absolute positions, so we might as well store the absolute position of the index in the file.
+But maybe this is used in some scenario where seeking to an absolute position is costly.